 Have Seahawks moved on from Jadeveon Clowney?
-One report says they have, and are targeting Everson Griffen and Clay Matthews
+Report says they are targeting Everson Griffen, Clay Matthews

-As long as Jadeveon Clowney remained unsigned there’s been a thought that the Seahawks could still be interested and a reunion of the two still possible.
+As long as defensive end Jadeveon Clowney remained unsigned there’s been a thought that the Seahawks could still be interested and a reunion possible.

-But Seattle may be about to completely put Clowney in the past, according to a report from the NFL Network’s Michael Silver on Thursday.
+But Seattle may be about to put Clowney in the past, according to a report from the NFL Network’s Michael Silver on Thursday.

 Silver tweeted that the Seahawks “appear to have moved on from Clowney, who wants more than they’re willing to pay.”

-Silver further reported that Clowney continues to want a deal at $15-16 million a year or more, saying he turned down an offer of that much early in free agency.
+Silver also reported that Clowney continues to want a deal around $15 million or $16 million a year and possibly more, saying he turned down an offer for that amount early in free agency.

-Reports have said Seattle’s first offer was in that $15-16 million range but after the Seahawks had to fill other needs in the offseason they told Clowney they could no longer keep that offer on the table.
+Reports have said Seattle’s first offer was in the range of $15 million to $16 million, but after the Seahawks had to fill other needs they told Clowney they could no longer keep that offer on the table.
 Any current Seattle offer isn’t believed to be in that range.

-Clowney had at one point been reported as willing to lower his demands some.
-But recent indications is that he is not offering Seattle any discount and as Silver reported “continues to seek a deal that he believes reflects his value.”
+Clowney had at one point been reported as willing to lower his demands.
+But recent indications is that he is not offering Seattle any discount, and as Silver reported “continues to seek a deal that he believes reflects his value.”

-Silver further wrote that Seattle is instead turning its attention to free agents Everson Griffen and Clay Matthews and that a deal with one of those two “could happen soon.”
+Silver also reported that Seattle is turning its attention to free agents Everson Griffen and Clay Matthews and that a deal with one of those two “could happen soon.”

-Both Griffen and Matthews played at USC for Pete Carroll.
+Griffen and Matthews played at USC for current Seahawks coach Pete Carroll.

-If one or the other indeed signs soon, that would essentially mark the end of any chance of Clowney returning to Seattle as the Seahawks wouldn’t have the ability to sign one of those two and bring back Clowney.
+If one or the other signs soon, that would essentially mark the end of any chance of Clowney returning, as the Seahawks wouldn’t have the ability to sign one of those two and Clowney.

-Griffen, 32, has played his entire 10-year NFL career with the Vikings and had eight sacks last season.
+Griffen, 32, has played his 10-year NFL career with the Vikings and had eight sacks last season.

 Matthews, 34, played 10 seasons for Green Bay and spent last year with the Rams, making eight sacks in 13 games.

-In an interview on 710 ESPN Seattle on Thursday morning, Silver said he’s not sure Clowney will be signing with any team soon, noting further that the market has changed as the COVID-19 pandemic has continued.
+In an interview on 710 ESPN Seattle on Thursday morning, Silver said he’s not sure Clowney will be signing with any team soon, noting that the market has changed as the COVID-19 pandemic has continued.

 The NFL salary cap is likely to be lower next season than it is this year due to a decline in revenues if fans are not allowed at games.
-The cap this year is $198.2 million while next year’s could be as low as $175 million (the league recently agreed that it will not drop further than that, instead parceling out any declines into four future years instead of taking it all at once).
+The cap this year is $198.2 million, and next year’s could be as low as $175 million.
+The league recently agreed that it will not drop further than that, instead parceling out any declines into four future years instead of taking it all at once.

-The prospect of that drop, Silver said, has teams “starting to get a little more frugal and owners are getting more reticent to write checks in general.”
+The prospect of that drop, Silver said, has teams “starting to get a little more frugal, and owners are getting more reticent to write checks in general.”

-Also a factor, Silver said, is that it remains difficult for teams to give physicals to players — Clowney had knee surgery in 2014 and sports hernia surgery following the 2019 season.
+Also a factor, Silver said, is that it remains difficult for teams to give physicals to players — Clowney had knee surgery in 2014 and sports-hernia surgery following the 2019 season.

 Teams can give physicals now, unlike most of the year when the league shut down travel.
 But as Silver noted on 710 ESPN Seattle, players have to go through a five-day process of passing COVID-19 tests before being allowed in buildings.

-Those factors could leave Clowney scrambling to find a team once the regular season opens in September.
+Those factors could leave Clowney scrambling to find a team once the regular season begins in September.

-But there’s no real motivation for Clowney to take the cut-rate deal he might have to accept then at this point with teams yet to begin actually practicing and still in a “ramp-up” phase of training camp.
+But there’s no real motivation for Clowney to take the cut-rate deal he might have to accept at this point, with teams yet to begin actually practicing and still in a “ramp-up” phase of training camps.

-Silver said Tennessee remains thought as the most likely eventual landing spot for Clowney, noting that the odds of that happening may be increasing due to the odd situation with Vic Beasley.
+Silver said Tennessee is still considered the most likely eventual landing spot for Clowney, noting that the odds of that happening may be increasing due to the odd situation with Vic Beasley.

 The Titans signed Beasley to a one-year deal worth up to $12 million last spring.

-But Beasley has yet to show up to training camp with no real explanation as for why and the team saying only it has had little communication with him.
-If Beasley ends up not playing this season that could open a path for Clowney to Tennessee.
+But Beasley has yet to show up to training camp with no real explanation, and the team saying only it has had little communication with him.
+If Beasley ends up not playing this season, that could open a path for Clowney to Tennessee.

 “It’s hard not to connect those dots,” Silver said.